-One rule that is highly relevant to a limited company contractors in particular is the 24-month travel expenses rule.
+One rule that is highly relevant to limited company contractors, in particular, is the 24-month travel expenses rule.
 At a glance, it all seems pretty straightforward but when it comes to HMRC and allowable expenses, nothing is ever quite that simple.
 Hopefully, our brief guide will help clarify some of the most frequently asked questions about what is and isn’t covered by the rule.

 When you can claim